Table of Contents

 Patients with simple CWP can be asymptomatic or can present with non-specific symptoms such as a productive cough.
 Once the disease progresses, patients can develop dyspnea that is typically progressive.
 If left untreated, patients can develop signs of right-sided heart failure.

 Pneumoconiosis can also be associated with the occlusion of small bronchioles, which predisposes the patient to infectious complications.
-Those with infectious disease can develop fever, night sweats and chest pain.
+Those with an infectious disease can develop fever, night sweats, and chest pain.

 Diagnostic Workup for Pneumoconiosis

 Laboratory investigations are not helpful in the confirmation of the diagnosis but can exclude infectious complications.
-Therefore, patients with pneumoconiosis who present with fever might be good candidates for a complete blood count and sputum culture to exclude possible infectious disease.
+Therefore, patients with pneumoconiosis who present with a fever might be good candidates for a complete blood count and sputum culture to exclude possible infectious disease.

 Chest X-ray provides valuable information in the diagnosis and staging of pneumoconiosis.
 Patients with simple CWP can present with lung nodules that are less than 1 cm in diameter.
 These nodules are usually in the upper lung lobes.

 Patients who present with lung nodules that are larger than 1 cm in diameter are considered to have progressive massive fibrosis.
 These patients usually have multiple small nodules and one large nodule in addition to the simple CWP picture.

 Pulmonary function tests usually are normal in people with simple CWP.
 Patients with complicated or progressive CWP can have decreased ventilatory capacity on pulmonary function testing.

 Treatment of Pneumoconiosis

 Unfortunately, there is no definitive treatment for pneumoconiosis regardless of the stage of the disease.
 Current treatment approaches are mainly symptomatic.
 One of the main problems with pneumoconiosis is hypoxia; therefore, oxygen therapy is indicated in patients with moderate to severe hypoxemia.

 Additionally, recent evidence has shown that stopping exposure to coal dust will not stop the progression of the disease once the patient develops progressive CWP.
 Therefore, replacing the patient in another line of work rather than coal-mining is questionable.
 On the other hand, it is possible to halt disease progression in patients with simple CWP if they transfer to a job that has less exposure to coal dust.